Humayun-Akhtar/Sensor_fusion_using_extended_kalman_filter/README.md

 # Computing the Covariance, State transition and Jacobian Matrix
 #### Finding Jacobian for all non-linear relations is well explained in the book- "Probabilistic Robotics".
 But the main idea remains is to write the given variables (such as the Z_distance, Z_heading, Z_rho_dot) in term of the state variables (here X,y,v,theta, theta_dot) using the given relation/Physics.
 Then use the basic differential calculus (differentiate each given measurement w.r.t. each variable) and obtain the Jacobian Matrix.
-A breif calculation of the required Jacobian is computed in both pdfs.
+A breif calculation of the required Jacobian is shown in both pdfs.

 Two seperate documentation with handwritten notes to compute various matrices has been attached.
 Both prcoess models has been refereed:
 1. Constant Turn rate and velocity model (Pdf with name constant turn rate model)